MikiEEE/School_Work/Biology/PythonBioTools/readme.txt

 COMPUTER SCIENCE WARNING:
 This was made on a late night and big'O notation & efficency were not my priority.
-I could more effecient/pretty with sets and comprehensions but I only really need it to work with up to 4 pairs of alleles.
+It could more effecient/pretty with sets and comprehensions but I only really need it to work with up to 4 pairs of alleles.